Linuxyes/linuxtech/README.md

 The open source operating system has plenty of available support—you just need to know where to look.

 Research provided by TechRepublic Premium
 Now we'll create the Nextcloud database and a database user.
-Log in to the MySQL console with the command:
+Log in to the MySQL console with the commaFLWGETnd:

 sudo mysql -u root -p
 Create the new database with the command: